On this page

 Our Advisory Groups meet regularly to review organ donation and transplant activity and make recommendations on where improvements could be made.
-The minutes and papers presented at the Kidney Advisory Group are available here.
+For more information see the minutes and papers presented at the Kidney Advisory Group.

 To make best use of the information provided, we recommend that you seek advice from your doctor or nurse, or seek help from the Kidney Patient Support Group.